dibyaranjan82/ADAVANCED-ENCRYPTION-TOOL/README.md

 DOMAIN- CYBER SECURITY AND ETHICAL HACKING
 DURATION-4 WEEKS
 MENTOR-NEELA SANTOSH
-##description:-This tool allows users to encrypt and decrypt files using AES-256 (Advanced Encryption Standard).
+##DESCRIPTION:-This tool allows users to encrypt and decrypt files using AES-256 (Advanced Encryption Standard).
 The AES algorithm is highly secure and widely used in industry for protecting sensitive data.

 🛠 Technologies Used: